robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 Setting listeners
 -----------------

-So-called listeners_ can be used for monitoring the test execution.
-They are taken into use with the command line option :option:`--listener`, and the specified listeners must be in the `module search path`_ similarly as test libraries.
+Listeners_ can be used to monitor the test execution.
+When they are taken into use from the command line, they are specified using the :option:`--listener` command line option.
+The value can either be a path to a listener or a listener name.
+See the `Using listener interface`_ section for more details about importing listeners and using them in general.